1996–97 Denver Nuggets season: Regular season

+Notable highlights

+On April 16, 1997, the Nuggets suffered a 44-point margin road loss to the Portland Trail Blazers, 107–63 at the Rose Garden Arena.
+The Trail Blazers held the Nuggets to only just eight points in the first quarter, and later on held a 53–22 lead at halftime; the Nuggets struggled only shooting just .284 in field-goal percentage.

+Aftermath

-Following the season, McDyess was traded to the Phoenix Suns in a three-team trade, while Dale Ellis was traded back to his former team, the Seattle SuperSonics, Johnson was dealt to the Milwaukee Bucks, Hammonds signed as a free agent with the Minnesota Timberwolves during the next season, Smith and Marčiulionis both retired, Thompson was released to free agency, and Motta was fired as head coach.
+Following the season, McDyess was traded to the Phoenix Suns in a three-team trade, while Dale Ellis was traded back to his former team, the Seattle SuperSonics, and Johnson was dealt to the Milwaukee Bucks on draft day.
+Meanwhile, Hammonds signed as a free agent with the Minnesota Timberwolves during the next season, Smith and Marčiulionis both retired, Thompson was released to free agency, and Motta was fired as head coach.